dgroomes/jshell-playground/README.md

 ### `basic/`

-This sub-project showcases the simplest setup possible for using `jshell`.
+This sub-project showcases using `jshell` with your own application source code.
 It is beginner friendly!

 See the README in [basic/](basic/).